Aminocd/slate/source/index.html.md

-source-currency-store-count | The number of stores associated with the currency that is proposed to be transferred currency-sender-id | The ID of the user that would send the proposed transfer currency-sender-username | The username of the user that would send the proposed transfer amount-atomic | The amount of currency that is proposed to be transferred, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed transfer is still valid or not products | The three most recently updated products associated with the currency of the proposed_transfer
+source-currency-store-count | The number of stores associated with the currency that is proposed to be transferred currency-sender-id | The ID of the user that would send the proposed transfer currency-sender-username | The username of the user that would send the proposed transfer currency-sender-public-holding-amount-atomic | The amount of currency in the public holding that the transfer would be sent from, in atomic units (each whole unit is composed of 10^10 atomic units) amount-atomic | The amount of currency that is proposed to be transferred, in atomic units (each whole unit is composed of 10^10 atomic units) active | Whether the proposed transfer is still valid or not products | The three most recently updated products associated with the currency of the proposed_transfer